 Ascorbic acid is just the antioxidant outer shell – the protector of all these other synergists so that they will be able to perform their individual functions.

 Now I can hear you asking, what about Linus Pauling, double Nobel Prize laureate, and his lifetime espousal of megadosing on ascorbic acid – up to 10 grams per day.
 He lived to be 93.
 Are we saying that he took a synthetic vitamin all that time?
 Yes, that’s exactly right.
 Bernard Jensen suggests that ascorbic acid has an acidifying effect in part of the digestive tract, making an unfriendly environment for viruses, Candida, and pathogenic bacteria.
-Pauling’s good health was not the result of synthetic vitamin activity.
+Very doubtful that Pauling’s good health was the result of synthetic vitamin activity.
 Good genetics and maintaining an internal bioterrain not conducive to inflammation are likely what brought longevity to Linus Pauling.
-He eventually died of cancer at 93, but then who wants to live forever?
+He eventually died of cancer at 93, but then, to quote Freddie Mercury, who wants to live forever?

 Why are you a high school graduate or a college graduate or a doctor, and you don’t know this?
 Because drug manufacturers like things clean and simple and cheap to produce.
-To this simple fact add the politics which always comes into play when anyone mentions the word “billions,” and you are beginning to get the idea about where to begin your investigation.
+To this simple fact add the politics and the control of information, which always come into play when anyone mentions the word “billions,” and you are beginning to get the idea about where to begin your investigation.
 Burned his research???

 Vitamins and minerals are not functionally separable.
 They make each other work.
 Example: vitamin D is necessary for the body to absorb calcium.
 Copper is necessary for vitamin C activity.
 And so on.
 Mineral deficiencies can cause vitamin deficiencies, and vice versa.
 Epidemic mineral deficiency in America is a well-documented result of systematic soil depletion.
 (See Minerals chapter: thedoctorwithin.com)